dotnet/orleans/src/Documentation/clusters_and_clients/configuration_guide/server_configuration.md

     [...]
 ```

  Usually, a service built on Orleans is deployed on a cluster of nodes, either on dedicated hardware or in Azure.
  For development and basic testing, Orleans can be deployed in a single node configuration.
  When deployed to a cluster of nodes, Orleans internally implements a set of protocols to discover and maintain membership of Orleans silos in the cluster, including detection of node failures and automatic reconfiguration.

- For reliable management of cluster membership, Orleans uses Azure Table, SQL Server or Apache ZooKeeper for synchronization of nodes.
+ For reliable management of cluster membership, Orleans uses Azure Table, SQL Server, or Apache ZooKeeper for synchronization of nodes.

- In this sample we are using Azure Table as the membership provider.
+ In this sample, we are using Azure Table as the membership provider.

 ## Endpoints